boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 {% tabs %}
 {% tab title="Description" %}
-This parameter forces the Gunbot cache to be cleaned by restarting the bot every x hours.
+This parameter forces the bitRage cache to be cleaned by restarting the bot every x hours.
 This setting does not trigger `TRADES_TIMEOUT`.

 Only set this to a low value when your bot actually has problems not trading after a longer period of use.
 {% endtab %}